alpha-dragon-org/project-transfer/README.md

 **Website:** https://alpha-dragon.ai

-The $Alpha Dragon creators are seeking candidates to take over project development: data analysts and blockchain engineers with an interest in building community for an open source trading companion.
-All codebase, project assets, and administration of the token will be given to the incoming team.
+The $Alpha Dragon creators are seeking candidates to take over project development.
+We are looking for data analysts and blockchain engineers with an interest in building community for an open source trading companion.
+The codebase, project assets, community accounts, and the project token's fee and vault controls will be transferred to the incoming team.

 ---